-- Wrap up: It get’s cold in the Romanian capital in Winter but don’t let that put you off visiting.
-Wrap up against the elements and get on with your trip.
+It gets very cold in the Romanian capital in winter but don’t let that put you off visiting.
+Wrap up against the elements and you’ll be toasty enough to get on with your trip.

-- Footwear: We walked everywhere in Bucharest so be sure to have good footwear.
-Also, in winter there is a lot of melting snow on the ground and if you don’t want your feet to feel like two ice blocks, waterproof shoes are a good choice.
+We walked everywhere in Bucharest so be sure to wear good footwear.
+Also, in winter there is a lot of snow and melting snow on the ground and if you don’t want your feet to feel like two ice blocks, waterproof shoes or boots are a good choice.

-- Taxis: Taxis display their rates per kilometer on the side of the car, however there may still be some haggling required.
+Taxis display their rates per kilometre on the side of the car, however, there may still be some haggling required.
 Always ensure that the metre is turned on and if in any doubt just get out and find another taxi.

 So that’s our short guide to some of the things to do in Bucharest in winter.
 We only had a day to check out the Romanian capital before moving on the Sofia in Bulgaria so we had to pick a few of the highlights.
 We’re sure there’s so much more to check out in this city at any time of year.

 Have you been to Bucharest?
 Did you visit in winter?
 Are there any things we missed out on?
 Let us know in the comments below!